r4victor/tenthousandmeters/content/blog/python_bts_11.md

 ### The import process

-The function that imports modules is called [`_find_and_load()`](https://github.com/python/cpython/blob/57c6cb5100d19a0e0218c77d887c3c239c9ce435/Lib/importlib/_bootstrap.py#L1022).
-It takes an absolute module name and performs the following steps:
+When the relative name is resolved, `__import__()` calls [`_find_and_load()`](https://github.com/python/cpython/blob/57c6cb5100d19a0e0218c77d887c3c239c9ce435/Lib/importlib/_bootstrap.py#L1022) to import the module.
+This function takes an absolute module name and performs the following steps:

 1. If the module is in `sys.modules`, return it.
-2. Initialize the path to search for the module to `None`.
+2. Initialize the module search path to `None`.
 3. If the module has a parent module (the name contains at least one dot), import the parent module if it's not in `sys.modules` yet.
-Set the path to parent's `__path__`.
+Set the module search path to parent's `__path__`.
-4. Find the module's spec using the module's name and the path.
+4. Find the module's spec using the module's name and the module search path.
 If the spec is not found, raise `ModuleNotFoundError`.
 5. Load the module from the spec.
 6. Add the module to the dictionary of the parent module.
 7. Return the module.

-All imported modules are stored in the `sys.modules` dictionary.
+All imported modules are stored in the [`sys.modules`](https://docs.python.org/3/library/sys.html#sys.modules) dictionary.
 This dictionary maps module names to module objects and acts as a cache.
 Before searching for a module, `_find_and_load() ` checks `sys.modules` and returns the module immideatly if it's there.
 Modules are added to `sys.module` at the end of step 5.

 If the module wasn't found in `sys.modules`, `_find_and_load() `  proceeds with importing the module.
 The import process consists of finding the module and loading the module.
 Finders and loaders are objects that perform these tasks.